10 Reasons You’ll Love the Louisiana Children’s Museum

 The museum is open Tuesdays through Saturdays from 9:30 am – 4:30 pm and on Sundays from 11:30 am – 4:30 pm.

-The cost of admission for LCM is $18 per person ages 12 months and up and $14 for Seniors and Active Military.
-The museum also offers annual family memberships, birthday parties, special events and more.
-You can visit the Louisiana Children’s Museum website for more information.
+The cost of admission for LCM is $18 per person ages 12 months and up and $15 for Seniors and Active Military.
+You can also enjoy free admission on the second Sunday, every other month.

 Leave a Reply